bennysalo/predict-recidivism/README.md

 # Predictors of recidivism in Finland
 Analyses for a study comparing the power of dynamic and static risk factors to predict recidivism in Finland.
-We use elastic net logistic regression and random forest as supervised learning methods to allow for the possibility that different sets of predictors work better with either algorithm.
+We use elastic net logistic regression and random forest as supervised learning methods and allow for the possibility that different sets of predictors work better with either algorithm.

 A preprint is available at https://psyarxiv.com/v5uq3/ .
 The current manuscript is a revised version that is currently being rewritten according to reviewer suggestions.